 planned for Sun.
 April 19, 2020 was cancelled

-With deep regret, the 2020 Wooster Square Cherry Blossom Festival has been cancelled until April 2021.
+With deep regret, the 2020 Wooster Square Cherry Blossom Festival has been cancelled until at least April 2021.
 This decision was not made lightly but was necessary in response to Governor Lamont’s announcement that any gatherings of more than 250 people must be cancelled until April 30.
-We should have a the 2021 date posted shortly.
+We should have an posted shortly.

 Lots of people came to see the Cherry Blossoms in Wooster Square Park this spring.
 They were, as usual, quite spectacular!